 One of Penn’s strengths is the breadth of its academic programs, in both the College of Arts and Sciences and the professional schools.
 Go beyond the subjects you studied in high school and explore new territory: try a new language, explore an unfamiliar part of the world, or follow new directions in science with researchers who are making ground-breaking discoveries.

-Seek the most challenging courses and programs of study, and never assume that you aren’t good enough to succeed in them.
-The College advisors and faculty are there to help you stretch your intellectual muscles and train them.
+Look for courses and programs of study outside of your comfort zone.
+The College advisors and faculty are there to help you stretch your intellectual muscles.
 If you get in over your head we can help.

-In partnership with your academic advisor, you will work to create an academic plan that explores all of your interests and satisfies all of your intellectual goals.
+In partnership with your academic advisor, you will work to create an academic plan that explores your interests and satisfies your intellectual goals.

-Make it a priority to get to know at least one of your professors each semester.
-Your professors can help you discover your intellectual passions, give insight into their field, help you to strategize about major selection, and generally enhance your academic experience at Penn.
+Make it a priority to get to know at least one of your instructors each semester by going to office hours.
+Your instructors can help you discover your intellectual passions, give insight into their field, help you to strategize about major selection, and generally enhance your academic experience at Penn.

 It’s one thing to learn about discoveries in science, social science or the humanities.
 It’s quite another thing to make your own discoveries.
 Graduates report that one of the most valuable aspects of their Penn education was engaging in a research project, whether an experiment in cognitive neuroscience, a study of a rare manuscript, or an analysis of South American trade policies (just to give a few examples).
 The Center for Undergraduate Research and Fellowships can help.

-Learning at Penn happens everywhere: in the classroom, to be sure, but also in the college houses, at lectures from world-renowned speakers, in concert halls and museums, and in the Philadelphia community.
+Learning at Penn happens everywhere: in the classroom, in the College Houses, at lectures from world-renowned speakers, in concert halls and museums, and in the Philadelphia community.
 Take advantage of the resources available only at a great university like Penn, set in an extraordinary city.
 Here are some examples:

 Keeping a healthy balance between your academic work and your other obligations and activities can be challenging.
 There are many resources at Penn that can help you achieve and maintain that balance.